Our Services

 Helpful Resources

-Mercury can accumulate in your body from seafood, dental fillings, and environmental sources and may cause neurological, kidney, and immune issues, so your doctor can help you get properly tested with blood work, urine analysis after a chelation challenge, or hair testing.
-A science-backed plan often combines a detox-supportive diet rich in cilantro, chlorella, fiber, antioxidants, and selenium, targeted supplements like alpha lipoic acid or N-acetylcysteine, and, when appropriate, prescription chelation therapy along with lifestyle changes such as choosing low-mercury seafood and safe amalgam removal.
+Mercury toxicity can develop from seafood, dental amalgams, and environmental exposure, potentially causing neurological symptoms, kidney damage, and immune dysfunction.
+Doctors diagnose mercury toxicity through blood tests, urine analysis after a chelation challenge, or hair testing.
+Evidence-based treatment typically includes a detox-supportive diet featuring cilantro, chlorella, fiber, antioxidants, and selenium, along with targeted supplements such as alpha lipoic acid and N-acetylcysteine.
+In more serious cases, prescription chelation therapy may be recommended, combined with lifestyle changes like choosing low-mercury seafood and safe amalgam removal.

 Mercury is a heavy metal that can accumulate in your body over time, potentially affecting your nervous system, kidneys, and overall wellbeing.
 If you're concerned about mercury exposure—whether from certain fish, dental fillings, or environmental sources—there are evidence-based steps you and your doctor can take to reduce your levels safely.
 Below is a comprehensive guide, including a science-backed detox diet for mercury levels, medical testing, lifestyle changes, and professional therapies.